-Newsletters, conference proceedings, reports, directories, journals, and other publications of various religious denominations in Missouri including Methodist, Baptist, Disciples of Christ (Christian), Presbyterian, and Catholic churches.
+The Missouri Church Records consist of newsletters, conference proceedings, reports, directories, journals, and other publications of various religious denominations in Missouri including the Methodist, Baptist, Disciples of Christ (Christian), Presbyterian, and Catholic churches.

 Statewide documentation of local churches by county.
 Includes cultural arts reports, church histories, floor plans, architectural details, clippings, slides, photographs, and miscellany.

 Missouri United Methodist Church (Columbia, Mo.)
 Records, 1903-2018 (CA2573)